-Under the terms of the lease agreement, the Agency will also pay a total of \$550,000 to cover the cost associated with the fit out of the premises in sixty-six (66) monthly instalments of \$8,333.
-Payments commenced on October 1, 2019.
+Under the terms of the lease agreement with the BVIIAC, the Agency will also pay a total of \$550,000 to cover the cost associated with the fit out of the premises in sixty-six (66) monthly instalments of \$8,333.
 In the event that after execution, the sub lease is terminated by any party prior to the payment of the build cost in full, the remaining amount shall become immediately due and payable by the Agency.
-The liability for fit out costs was initially recognised at an amount of \$467,474 which represents the present value of the cumulative fit out payments using an imputed rate of interest of 6%.
+The liability for fit out costs was initially recognised at an amount of \$467,474 which represents the present value of the cumulative fit out payments using an imputed rate of interest of 6% with a corresponding asset recognized in leasehold improvements.